liyv1314/blog/_posts/2017-01-19-to-be-the-one-you'd-like-to-be.md

 layout: post
 title: "To be the one you'd like to be"
 comments: true
-description: "To be the one you'd like to be"
+description: "To be the one you would like to be"
 keywords: "felling"
 ---